-This article should give you an idea of the best digital products that you can sell online in 2020, and where you can sell them.
+This article should give you an idea of the best digital products that you can sell online, and where you can sell them.

 But, before we review the best digital items and where to sell them, a quick overview.

-Digital Products are any virtual item you can pay for, and download instantly..
+Digital Products are any virtual item you can pay for, and download instantly.
 They are intangible, in the sense that you can’t touch them.
-But they have value—to the tune of a $199 billion industry in 2020.
+But they have value—to the tune of a projected $331 billion industry.

 Streaming movies and TV, video games, software, and apps—those are the big hitters, and they’re the first things you might think of when you hear “digital products.”